ryanhugh/coursepro/README.md

 #### gulp spider [-neu][-gatech][-brown][-swarthmore] [ etc...]
 Scrapes the data from a specific college.
 Tees the output to a file, but you still might want to use `| tee log.log`.
 Takes anywhere from 20 min to a couple hours to run, totally depends on the college.
 NEU takes about 1 hour.

+# More READMEs

+This is the top level readme, there are more READMEs talking about more spefic things in the folders.